 Curology is a skin care formula that is sold on a monthly basis to subscribers.
 It contains ingredients that include Azelaic Acid, Clindamycin, Niacinamide, Tretinoin, and Zinc Pyrithione.

-The manufacturer of Curology claims this product may help with signs of aging, such as dark spots and wrinkles, and may firm the texture of the skin.
+The manufacturer of Curology claims this product may help with acne-prone skin, signs of aging, such as dark spots and wrinkles, and create a firmer texture.

 - The ingredients are customized for the user’s specific needs and skin problems.

-- This product may treat signs of acne using the formula of azelaic acid, clindamycin, niacinamide, tretinoin, and zinc pyrithione.
+- This product may treat acne using the formula of Azelaic Acid, Clindamycin, Niacinamide, Tretinoin, And Zinc Pyrithione.

 - Curology may relieve clogged pores using a blended mix of tretinoin.

 - This product may also treat common signs of aging, such as dark spots and wrinkles.

 - Users may not want a monthly subscription for skin care products.